ichhakumari/Mini-Movie-Explorer/README.md

-📽️ Mini Movie Explorer – Project Overview & Approach
+## Mini Movie Explorer – Project Overview & Approach

-🔍 Overview
+### Overview
 Mini Movie Explorer is a responsive, single-page web application that allows users to:

-Search movies using the OMDb API

-Add/remove movies to a personalized watchlist (stored in localStorage)

-Toggle between dark/light themes

-Filter by genre (with live updates)

-Built with HTML, Bootstrap, and vanilla JavaScript, this project showcases core front-end development skills, clean UI/UX, and interactive user features.

-🧠 Project Approach
-1. 🎯 Objective Definition
-Build a user-friendly movie explorer.

-Ensure responsive design for mobile & desktop.

-Provide persistent watchlist without backend using localStorage.

-2. ⚙️ Technology Stack
-Frontend: HTML, Bootstrap 5, Vanilla JavaScript

-API: OMDb API

-Persistence: localStorage for storing watchlist

-Icons/UI: Bootstrap Icons

-3. 🏗️ Component-Based Breakdown
-Navbar: Branding, navigation links, theme toggle

-Search Bar: Debounced input with live search and back-to-home button

-Movie Grid: Dynamically renders movie cards (with poster, year, add button)

-Watchlist Panel: Displays added movies, allows deletion

-Toast Alerts: Displays feedback (e.g., added, removed, duplicate)

-4. 🌗 Theme Switching
-Implemented dark/light toggle using class switching and localStorage to remember the theme.

-5. 🧪 Testing & Debugging
-Handled edge cases like:

-No results from API

-Duplicate entries in watchlist

-Invalid poster URLs

-Ensured UI does not break in mobile views.

-6. 📦 Final Touches
-Genre-based filtering (with dropdown and filter logic)

-Back button shown on search to return to home layout

-Toast alerts for feedback

-Sticky watchlist with scrollable container
+- Search movies using the OMDb API
+- Add/remove movies to a personalized watchlist (stored in localStorage)
+- Toggle between dark/light themes
+- Filter by genre with live updates

+Built using HTML, Bootstrap, and vanilla JavaScript, the project demonstrates clean UI/UX and interactive user features without the need for a backend.

+---

+### Project Approach

+#### 1. Objective
+- Build a user-friendly movie discovery interface.
+- Ensure the application is fully responsive and accessible.
+- Maintain watchlist data persistently using browser localStorage.

+#### 2. Technology Stack
+- **Frontend:** HTML5, Bootstrap 5, JavaScript
+- **API:** OMDb API for movie search and metadata
+- **Storage:** localStorage for persistent watchlist data
+- **Icons:** Bootstrap Icons

+#### 3. Functional Modules
+- **Navbar:** Contains branding, navigation links, and theme toggle button.
+- **Search Bar:** Includes live search with debounce and a "Back" button for navigation control.
+- **Movie Grid:** Dynamically renders movie cards with posters, titles, and "Add to Watchlist" buttons.
+- **Watchlist Panel:** Displays saved movies, allowing users to remove entries.
+- **Toast Notifications:** Provides feedback when adding or removing movies, or handling duplicates.

+#### 4. Theme Handling
+- Theme toggle implemented with a light/dark mode switch.
+- User preference saved in localStorage for persistent experience across sessions.

+#### 5. Logic and User Experience
+- Used debounced search to avoid excessive API calls.
+- Displayed placeholder images if no movie poster is available.
+- Prevented duplicate entries in watchlist.
+- Maintained a responsive, centered layout using Bootstrap grid system.

+---

+Let me know if you want to include installation instructions or host it on GitHub Pages for demo access.